enviodev/docs/blog/2023-10-19-indexer-benchmarking-results.md

 To ensure that the sync speeds from different indexers were as comparable as possible, we ensured that the configurations of all indexers for different solutions were identical.
 This included:

-- Indexing from the same start block for all indexers (12,376,729 - the deployment block for the contract) until the end block at the time of experimentation (18,342,024), with an approximate total of 5,360,824 raw events indexed.
+- Indexing from the same start block for all indexers (12,376,729 - the deployment block for the contract) until the end block at the time of experimentation (18,342,024), with an approximate total of 5,395,050 raw events indexed (0.9044 events per block that is).
 - Employing the same schema (outlined below).
 - Specifying identical event handler logic (explained further).